 He closed with a list of tips to protect yourself and your organization:

-- Does the link look appropriate for where it claims to be sending you?
+- First, does the link look appropriate for where it claims to be sending you?

-- Is the URL a mismatch for its purported destination?
+- Then, is the URL a mismatch for its purported destination?

-- If you receive a suspicious email, call the sender
+- When you receive a suspicious email, call the sender

 - If you receive a suspicious text, email the sender

-- DO NOT respond to the original message in the same mode
+- In any event, DO NOT respond to the original message in the same mode

 - Keep all computer operating systems and applications up-to-date with patches